 This particular collection is called Women Paint TO, a project organized by women street artists back in 2017.
 I noticed it a while back, stopped by recognizing the work of Emily May Rose.
 Her racoon characters are kind of like a Toronto version of Banksy’s rats, appearing all over the city, commenting on local events.
 Here, she’s painted a variety of young women in salmon, mint and white colours.
 It’s straight-up pretty.

-Taking a closer look at the dozen or so other murals in the alley, I appreciated the bold feminine point of view — a rarity in street art, still.
+Taking a closer look at the dozen or so other murals in the alley, I appreciate the bold feminine point of view — a rarity in street art, still.
 The showpiece is the large painting of an Indigenous mother by artists Aura and Chief Lady Bird.

 I’ll acknowledge here that not everyone is comfortable walking alone in alleys, at the best of times.
 And these are not the best of times.